mimisasouvanh/apidocs/v1.0/api/item_createlink.md

 link type doesn't already exist.
 If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.

-For more info about sharing links, see [Create a sharing link for an item in OneDrive](https://dev.onedrive.com/items/sharing_createLink.htm).

 ### Prerequisites
 The following **scopes** are required to execute this API: